 With 2 dividend cuts in the last 10 years, GE is clearly not a dividend growth stock.
 The bad news is out and the stock has corrected and may represent good value and opportunity for those investors believing in the company turnaround plan.
 With only a 2.6% dividend yield and dividend growth no where in sight, I will look to exit my position in future months at a more attractive price.
 Investments that rely on company turnaround and restructuring are not part of my dividend growth stock strategy even if the company pays a dividend.

 What do you think?
 Does GE look to be attractively priced now?
 Do you invest in stocks like GE where investment gains are reliant on turning the company around?
+Before you go, check out the dividend deep dive process.
 Leave a comment and let me know.

 Disclosure & Disclaimer